dawitet/app-policies/privacy-policy.md

 ### Log Data
 - In case of errors, we collect data and information (through third-party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, app configuration, and the time and date of your use of the App.

+### Unique User Identifier
+- The App generates a unique identifier for each user or device (such as a Firebase Installation ID or similar) to manage app data and functionality.
+This identifier is not personally identifiable information and is used solely for internal purposes, such as storing user-related data in Firestore.
+No explicit account creation or login is required from the user.

 ## Cookies and Tracking Technologies

 The App does not use cookies explicitly.
 However, the App may use third-party code and libraries that use cookies to collect information and improve their services.